intersystems-community/SystemMethodsRemover/README.md

 - `Replace` - what to replace `$` with (`%` by default but, for example, you can specify `$$$`)
 - `Capitalize` - capitalize the letter after $ (boolean, yse by default)
 - `Class` - class which subclasses the utility would try to convert (including the class)
-- 'Mask' -  passed into the SQL query `SELECT ID FROM %Dictionary.ClassDefinition Where ID LIKE ?`
+- `Mask` -  passed into the SQL query `SELECT ID FROM %Dictionary.ClassDefinition Where ID LIKE ?`

 More docs are in the code docs.
 The utility works only in a current namespace.